nextgis/docs_ngcom/source/tracking.rst

    :name: Displaying track points, lines and current location on the Web map
    :align: center

-   Displaying track points, lines and current location on the Web map
+   Displaying track points, lines and current location on the Web Map

 Reports
 -------

-There is a possibility by ‘Reports’ button to create various types of reports depending on selected tracker and parameters.
+By clicking the ‘Reports’ button you can create various types of reports depending on selected tracker and parameters.

 .. figure:: _static/Report_icon_en.png
    :name: Report tool icon